+DMD150 CREDITS: 3 PREREQUISITE(S): NONE

-Digital Tools for Media and Design
+Digital Tools for Media and Design \bigcirc

-This course is an overview of Adobe Illustrator and InDesign and its application in creating 2D vector-based graphics to market an individual, product or service.
-Using these tools, along with advanced Photoshop techniques, students will learn to create digital assets and concepts that convey good design practice, brand consistency and establishing a brand story to audiences via the Internet, social media platforms, device-based applications and media channels.
+This course is an overview of Adobe Illustrator and InDesig product or service.
+Using these tools, along with advanced convey good design practice, brand consistency and estab based applications and media channels. d Photoshop techniques, students will lear n to create digital assets and concepts that

+DMD210 CREDITS: 3 PREREQUISITE(S): NONE

-Vector Illustration
+Vector Illustration  🦿

-In this course, students will gain proficiency in the creation of 2D vector graphics using industry-standard software.
-Students will learn the commands, interfaces, and pipelines to create logos, product designs, and style guides with an emphasis on design identity.
-Throughout the course, students will become proficient at mastering the software to provide visual communications.
+In this course, students will gain proficiency in the creatic commands, interfaces, and pipelines to create logos, prod course, students will become proficient at mastering the s luct designs, and style guides with an emp phasis on design identity.
+Throughout the

-DMD220 CREDITS: 3 PREREQUISITE(S): ART103 AND ART112
+DMD220 (CREDITS: 3 PREREQUISITE(S): ART103 AND ART112

-Principles of Interface Design
+Principles of Interface Design  🦿

 What is it that makes an engaging interface?
-What elements must be considered to hold user interest?
-This course explores the aesthetic and functional components associated with creating effective interfaces that encourage the user to be an active participant.
-Topics include product design, color and compositional ergonomics, and the design process as it relates to interaction with the content.
-Students will be involved in creating unique interface design solutions, as well as critiquing existing interfaces from a variety of media sources.
+What elemer functional components associated with creating effective product design, color and compositional ergonomics, and involved in creating unique interface design solutions, as interfaces that encourage the user to be a the design process as it relates to interac n active participant.
+Topics include tion with the content.
+Students will be

+DMD230 CREDITS: 3 PREREQUISITE(S): NONE

-Personal Branding
+Personal Branding 🦿

 In our ever more connected world, your social media persona is often the first impression others will have of you.
 How do you put your best digital self forward?
 This course will help students navigate the major social media sites such as Facebook, Twitter, Instagram, YouTube, and more, as well as give them the tools to create their own websites, blogs, logos, and other elements of their digital identity.

+DMD235 CREDITS: 3 PREREQUISITE(S): NONE

-Marketing for Digital Media
+Marketing for Digital Media 🤗

 So you've made something awesome.
 Now what?
-How do you get people to see it, care about it, and share it with their friends?
-If you've done it right, you thought about these issues before you even started your project.
-In this course, students will learn how to identify the audience for a project, how to plan a campaign, leverage social media as well as traditional media, develop a marketing plan, and more.
+How do it right, you thought about these issues before you even st for a project, how to plan a campaign, leverage social med tarted your project.
+In this course, student s will learn how to identify the audience

 DMD305 CREDITS: 3 PREREQUISITE(S): ART103

 Advanced Digital Creation

-This course aims to explore advanced technical features where creativity meets mastery.
-We will build upon foundational design principles, and explore cutting-edge techniques, industry trends, and advanced tools/ pipelines using the Adobe Creative Suite.
-A series of raster and vector graphics will be created each week to support your professional portfolio.
-Topics include advanced composting, 3D design, typography, visual branding and identity, print and digital publication design, emerging technologies, and professional portfolio development
+This course aims to explore advanced technical features w and explore cutting-edge techniques, industry trends, and vector graphics will be created each week to support your visual branding and identity, print and digital publication l advanced tools/ pipelines using the Adob professional portfolio.
+Topics include adv be Creative Suite.
+A series of raster and anced composting, 3D design, typography,